-Friedman, Seth Andrew, Associate Professor of Communication and Theatre.
+Friedman, Seth Andrew, Associate Professor of Communication and Theatre; John D. Hughes Professor in Communication and Theatre.
 2010.
 B.S., University of Maryland at College Park, 1998; M.A., College of Staten Island, The City University of New York, 2004; Ph.D., Indiana University, 2009.